 The Department of Education serves as the single repository of education data from school districts, state and community colleges, universities, and independent postsecondary institutions - allowing us to track student performance over time and across varying education sectors.
 We administer a statewide reading initiative for Florida's public schools, and among community groups and volunteer organizations that support them, with a goal of having every child able to read at or above grade level.
 Serving nearly 2.7 million students, 4,200 public schools, 28 colleges, 192,000 teachers, 47,000 college professors and administrators, and 321,000 full-time staff throughout the state, the department enhances the economic self-sufficiency of Floridians through programs and services geared toward college, workforce education, apprenticeships, job-specific skills, and career development.
 The department manages programs that assist individuals who are blind, visually-impaired, or disabled succeed either in school settings or careers - encouraging independence and self-sufficiency.
 Pam Stewart, Commissioner 325 West Gaines Street Tallahassee, Florida 32399-0400 Phone: 850-245-0505 Email: Commissioner@fldoe.org Mission: The Department of Education is here to increase the proficiency of all students within one seamless, efficient system, by providing them with the opportunity to expand their knowledge and skills through learning opportunities and research valued by students, parents, and communities, and to maintain an accountability system that measures student progress.

-Ebenezer International Christian Academy is Accrediting by Southern Association of Colleges and Schools.
-Affiliated with AdvancEd (SACS/CASI No:260543)
+Ebenezer International Christian Academy is Accrediting by the Southern Association of Colleges and Schools.
+Affiliated with COGNIA (SACS/CASI No:260543)